segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **Andrej Karpathy:** [Intro to Large Language Models](https://www.youtube.com/watch?v=zjkBMFhNj_g)
 >
-Andrej Karpathy is an AI heavyweight, just read through his [Wikipedia page](https://en.wikipedia.org/wiki/Andrej_Karpathy) and you'll understand why.
-He's one of OpenAI's co-founders and—in addition to being a brilliant engineer—is an excellent educator, dropping AI knowledge for free on his YouTube channel.
+Andrej Karpathy is an AI heavyweight.
+Just read through his [Wikipedia page](https://en.wikipedia.org/wiki/Andrej_Karpathy) and you'll understand why.
+He's one of OpenAI's co-founders and, in addition to being a brilliant engineer, is an excellent educator, dropping AI knowledge for free on his YouTube channel.
 This 1-hour video where he introduces large language models comes highly recommended by engineers around the web.
 I see it linked in "How do I learn AI" threads all the time.
 It's certainly worth a watch!
 >
 > **Free or Paid:** Free.
 {: .notice--primary}